microsoft/azure-spring-apps-training/03-configure-application-logs/README.md

 __This guide is part of the [Azure Spring Cloud training](../README.md)__

-Access Spring Boot applications logs and metrics to understand common issues.
+Access Spring Boot applications logs to understand common issues.

 ---